 Fighting Methods used by Smugglers, Bandits and Assassins • Street Mentality • Duels • Codes • Prison Tactics • Criminal Mindset and Behaviour

-Hajduk Resistance • First World War • Second World War • Communist Yugoslavian Era • Soviet Influence • Modern Training Technology
+Hajduk Resistance • First World War • Second World War • Yugoslavian Era • Soviet Influence • Modern Training Technology

 Research and Development

 Various Sciences • Statistics • Testing • Analysis • Learning from Mistakes • Open Mind • Creativity

 It is said, that “the Pen is mightier than the Sword”.
 That may be true in many occasions, but our experience has taught us that we should renounce neither, but rather combine both in a functional way – Fierce fighting skills commanded by intelligent tactics and strategies.
 Nauka Codex